Jeremias Carlos David

 Jeremias Carlos David (born 7 April 1993) is a Dutch footballer who plays as a forward.
 He most recently played for NWC Asten.

 Career

 Carlos David started his senior career with Helmond Sport in the Dutch Eerste Divisie, where he made sixteen appearances and scored zero goals.
-After that, he played for Al Ahli Club, Greenock Morton (on trial), SC Helmondia, VV Gemert, and NWC Asten.
+After that, he played for Al Ahli Manama, Greenock Morton (on trial), SC Helmondia, VV Gemert, and NWC Asten.